TLCyzer/TLCyzer.github.io/src/content/home/hero.md

 #   css_class: fullscreen
 ---

-**TLCyzer is a free and open source smartphone app for the quantitative evaluation of thin-layer chromatographic analyses in medicine quality screening, described and validated in a scientific study (doi:???????)**
+**TLCyzer is a free and open source smartphone app for the quantitative evaluation of thin-layer chromatographic analyses in medicine quality screening, described and validated in a [scientific study](https://doi.org/10.1038/s41598-022-17527-y)**